Crohn’s Disease: What You Need To Know About Diagnosis & Treatment

 Common trigger foods include high-fiber vegetables, dairy products, spicy foods, and fatty or fried items.
 A low-residue diet may help reduce symptoms during flare-ups.

-While stress doesn’t cause Crohn’s, it can exacerbate symptoms or trigger flare-ups.
+While stress doesn’t cause Crohn’s Disease, it can exacerbate symptoms or trigger flare-ups.
 Stress management techniques like meditation and exercise can help alleviate these effects.

 Treatment options include anti-inflammatory drugs, immune system suppressors, biologics, antibiotics, and surgery.
 Your doctor may also recommend dietary adjustments and nutritional supplements.